Walt Disney Animation Studios: 1999–2005: Experimentation & corporate disorder

-By 2001 and early 2002, the notable successes of Pixar's computer-animated films (thanks to its distribution deal with Disney), along with DreamWorks' Shrek and Blue Sky Studios' Ice Age, respectively, against Disney's lesser returns for The Emperor's New Groove and Atlantis: The Lost Empire led to the speculation that hand-drawn animation was becoming obsolete.
+By 2001 and early 2002, the notable successes of Pixar's computer-animated films Disney had been distributing, along with DreamWorks' Shrek and Blue Sky Studios' Ice Age, respectively, against Disney's lesser returns for The Emperor's New Groove and Atlantis: The Lost Empire led to the speculation that hand-drawn animation was becoming obsolete.
 Disney laid off most of the employees at the Feature Animation studio in Burbank, downsizing it to one unit and beginning plans to move into fully computer-animated films.
 A handful of employees were offered positions doing computer animation.
 Morale plunged to a low not seen since the start of the studio's ten-year exile to Glendale in 1985.
 The Paris studio was also closed in 2003.
+The layoffs had reduced the Burbank studio's headcount from about 1,300 employees down to approximately 1,000 by mid-2003.

 The Burbank studio's remaining hand-drawn productions, Treasure Planet and Home on the Range, continued production.
 Treasure Planet, a futuristic outer space retelling of Robert Louis Stevenson's Treasure Island, was a pet project of writer-directors Ron Clements and John Musker.
-It received an IMAX release and generally positive reviews but was financially unsuccessful upon its November 2002 release, resulting in a $74 million write-down for the Walt Disney Company in fiscal year 2003.
+It received a simultaneous IMAX release and generally positive reviews but was financially unsuccessful upon its November 2002 release, resulting in a $74 million write-down for the Walt Disney Company in fiscal year 2003.

 The Burbank studio's 2D departments closed at the end of 2002, following the completion of Home on the Range, a long-in-production feature that had previously been known as Sweating Bullets.
 Meanwhile, hand-drawn feature animation production continued at the Feature Animation Florida studio, where the films could be produced at lower costs.
 Lilo & Stitch, an offbeat comedy-drama written and directed by Chris Sanders and Dean DeBlois, became the studio's first bonafide hit since Tarzan upon its summer 2002 release, earning $273 million worldwide against an $80 million production budget.

 By this time, most of the Disney features from the 1990s had been spun off into direct-to-video sequels, television series, or both, produced by the Disney Television Animation unit.
 Beginning with the February 2002 release of Return to Never Land, a sequel to Peter Pan (1953), Disney began releasing lower-budgeted sequels to earlier films.
 These films had been intended for video premieres, but they were released in theaters.
 The process was derided by some of the Disney animation staff and the fans of the Disney films.